tksuoran/erhe/Readme.md

 ### ERHE_PHYSICS_LIBRARY

-The main physics backend is currently `bullet`.
-The `jolt` physics backend is less complete, and requires more work before it is usable.
+The main physics backend is currently `jolt`.
+The `bullet` physics backend has been rotting for a while, it would require some work to get it back to working.

 ### ERHE_RAYTRACE_LIBRARY

-The main raytrace backend is currently `embree`.
-Even the `embree` backend is incomplete, causing performance issues when creating larger scenes.
+The main raytrace backend is currently `bvh`.
+Even the `bvh` backend is incomplete, causing performance issues when creating larger scenes.
+The `embree` raytrace backend has been rotting for a while, it would require some work to get it back to working.

 erhe (editor) can be configured to use raytrace for mouse picking models from 3D viewports.
 By default, and when raytrace backend is set to `none`, mouse picking uses GPU rendering